Evan-Bertis-Sample/raxel/docs/w25-report/report.md

 ### Constructing the BVH

-Constructing the Bounding Volume Hierarchy (BVH) is a key step in accelerating voxel rendering.
-In raxel, this process is performed on the CPU using the voxel data from the loaded chunks.
+In raxel, constructing the BVH is performed on the CPU using the voxel data from the loaded chunks.
 The primary goal is to reduce the number of voxel-ray intersection tests by quickly eliminating large regions of empty space.
 Below is a detailed explanation of how this design was derived and implemented.

 #### 1. Calculating Bounding Volumes for Voxels